-- Chart 4 displays Juvenile Hall admissions by primary detention reason for the entire month. - Law mandates that youth brought into custody for the following must be detained until they can appear before a judge: - Youth at least 14 years old, arrested for personal use of a firearm in the attempt or commission of a felony; or any offense listed in Welfare and Institutions Code section 707(b). - Youth brought into custody pursuant to a court order, bench warrant, or arrest warrant. - Youth transferred in custody from another jurisdiction. - Non-mandatory detentions include felony firearm offenses, other jurisdiction holds, situations where there are no non-secure options available to release a young person to, or a detention with supervisor approval. - In September, there were 47 admissions to Juvenile Hall. - 55% were mandatory: 18 new law violations & 4 warrants/court orders - 45% were non-mandatory: 2 felony firearm offense, 13 no non-secure option available, and 3 detain w/supervisor approvals - Note: In March 2023, JPD transitioned from the DRI to the DDT for detention decision-making.
+- Description - Chart 4 displays Juvenile Hall admissions by primary detention reason for the entire month. - Law mandates that youth brought into custody for the following must be detained until they can appear before a judge: - Youth at least 14 years old, arrested for personal use of a firearm in the attempt or commission of a felony; or any offense listed in Welfare and Institutions Code section 707(b). - Youth brought into custody pursuant to a court order, bench warrant, or arrest warrant. - Youth transferred in custody from another jurisdiction. - Non-mandatory detentions include felony firearm offenses, other jurisdiction holds, situations where there are no non-secure options available to release a young person to, or a detention with supervisor approval. - In December, there were 19 admissions to Juvenile Hall. - 79% were mandatory: 9 new law violations 4 warrants/court orders, and 2 transfer-ins - 21% were non-mandatory: 3 felony firearm offense & 1 no non-secure option available - Note: In March 2023, JPD transitioned from the DRI to the DDT for detention decision-making.